 WHY CHOOSE WORDPRESS BLOGGING PER SE?

-First of all, you no longer need to worry about knowing the code, because the WordPress blogging software does the code part for you.
+First of all, you no longer need to worry about knowing the code, because the WordPress blogging software does the code part for you – that’s why it’s one of the best website builders according to Website Advisor.
 When you log into your WordPress blog, you have to do only two simple things to publish your thoughts, reviews, and ideas about sports:

 - Write your post.